daniel-party/daniel-party.github.io/CV.md

 ## Conference Presentations
-"La construcción del sonido andino en la obra de Víctor Jara" (with Javiera Benavente), 49th ICTMD World Conference (Santiago, Chile), Jan 2027
+"The Construction of an _Altiplanic Sound_ in Chilean New Song: The Case of Víctor Jara" (with Javiera Benavente), 49th ICTMD World Conference (Santiago, Chile), Jan 2027

 "Gender Gaps on Billboard’s Hot Latin Songs Chart (1986-2024)", LASA Congress (Paris, France), May 2026